codyorr/MyToolSuite/README.md

-MyToolSuite - A personal website to host various tools that can run on the browser.
+MyToolSuite - A public (but mainly personal) website to host various tools that can run on the browser.

 All pages will have the same Header, Nav, Main and Footer elements. (with unique content being placed into the Main element)